zzlbuaa/CS466-Pattern-Matching-Dataset/README.md

 # Dataset Generation and Loading for String Pattern Matching

-Each FASTA file is a dataset, consisting of patterns and texts are stored as FASTA sequences.
+Each FASTA file is a dataset, consisting of patterns and texts stored as FASTA sequences.

 example.fasta